einnar82/django-abc-part2/README.md

 To create migration files, or alter your exisiting migrations. first setup your [models](https://docs.djangoproject.com/en/3.0/topics/db/models/) and define your fields and then

     $ python manage.py makemigrations

+If the object is an instance of [QuerySet](https://docs.djangoproject.com/en/3.0/ref/models/querysets), you must iterate it